RGBCube/site/site/blog/why-cores.md

 Notice something?
 I do:

 - `temp1_label` is `Package id 0` - what is that?
-- Other core numbers make no sense.
+- The core numbers make no sense.
 This device only has 32 cores, there shouldn't be any gaps within numbers and the numbers shouldn't go that high.

 The explanation for the first point is simple, looking at the kernel [`coretemp.c`](https://github.com/torvalds/linux/blob/ec7714e4947909190ffb3041a03311a975350fe0/drivers/hwmon/coretemp.c#L348)